Shaunna Hall: 2000s

+Hall was a panelist for the 2000 and 2005 ROCKRGRL Music Conference.

-Hall and Dutch artist Margot van Ham shared an art/music studio in Barcelona, Spain from 2004 to 2006.
-In 2004, Hall released a video called The Third Eye.
-Van Ham produced the video in 2004 with a song Hall wrote with Paul Hill and Clip Payne of P-Funk in 2002.
+Hall and Dutch artist Margot van Ham shared a studio in Barcelona from 2004 to 2006.
+In 2004, Hall released a video The Third Eye.
 The video was released in 2006 as a part of Hall's multimedia project, Electrofunkadelica: e3+FUNKnth = music for the body, mind & soul.

 In 2007, Hall appeared on the BBC program The 100 Most Annoying Pop Songs We Hate To Love, which featured the 4 Non Blondes song "What's Up? at number 91 on the list.

-Hall joined a number of artists for former artist liaison and backstage manager Tiffany Travalent's benefit at 12 Galaxies in San Francisco in 2007.
-Led by Eric McFadden, a large group of musicians including Bernie Worrell (Parliament-Funkadelic), Dawn Silva (Brides of Funkenstein/Sly and the Family Stone), Jerry Harrison (Talking Heads), Pete Sears, Carol Hernandez, and The Meters' drummer Ziggy Modeliste gave their time to benefit Travalent, who suffers from severe chronic pain, is unable to work, and had large outstanding medical bills.
-A DVD of the event was released with footage from the show and related content.
+Hall joined a number of artists for former artist liaison and backstage manager Tiffany Travalent's benefit in San Francisco in 2007.
+Led by Eric McFadden, a group of musicians including Bernie Worrell (P-Funk), Dawn Silva (Brides of Funkenstein/Sly and the Family Stone), Jerry Harrison (Talking Heads), Pete Sears, Carol Hernandez, and The Meters' drummer Ziggy Modeliste gave their time to benefit Travalent, who had large outstanding medical bills.

-Hall earned two engineering credits in 2008—the first for Clinton's vocals on the song Heads Will Roll, for Lee "Scratch" Perry's Return of the Super Ape.
-The second, George Clinton and his Gangsters of Love, charted on both the Billboard R&B and Independent Charts.
+Hall earned two engineering credits in 2008, for Clinton's vocals on the song Heads Will Roll, for Lee "Scratch" Perry's Return of the Super Ape and George Clinton and his Gangsters of Love.